-Beginning with the July administration of the 2014-15 PCAT testing cycle, the Verbal Ability subtest will be reduced in length, and there will be no experimental Writing subtest.
-These reductions will allow additional time for the Biology, Chemistry, and Quantitative Ability subtests without lengthening the overall testing time and will not affect the calculation of candidates' scores.
+Beginning with the July administration of the 2014-15 PCAT testing cycle, the Verbal Ability subtest was reduced in length, and there was no experimental Writing subtest.
+These reductions allowed for additional time for the Biology, Chemistry, and Quantitative Ability subtests without lengthening the overall testing time and did not affect the calculation of candidates’ scores.

-The additional time for the Biology and Chemistry subtests will accommodate the addition of a few items associated with short passages, and the time added to the Quantitative Ability subtest will allow for the addition of more items involving word-problem or problem-solving scenarios.
+The additional time for the Biology and Chemistry subtests accommodated the addition of a few items associated with short passages, and the time added to the Quantitative Ability subtest allowed for the addition of more items involving word-problem or problem-solving scenarios.

-The Pearson online practice tests available to PCAT candidates will reflect these revisions in the spring and will continue to mirror the actual PCAT in length and in the proportion of items addressing each content objective and each item format.
+The Pearson online practice tests available to PCAT candidates reflect these revisions and continue to mirror the actual PCAT in length and in the proportion of items addressing each content objective and each item format.

 PCAT Writing Practice Test and Study Guide

-New components are now available to provide you with a unique opportunity to prepare for the actual exam.
+These components are available to provide you with a unique opportunity to prepare for the actual exam.

 - PCAT Writing Practice Tests —Four different writing prompts allow you to compose essays on topics like you will find on the PCAT, have your essays scored electronically, and immediately receive a score report with your results.

-- PCAT Study Guide —This 150-page booklet contains detailed information about the structure and contents of the PCAT, scoring information, and sample items for the five multiple-choice subtests (formerly on Practice Test 1) and the Writing subtest.
+- PCAT Study Guide —This 160-page booklet contains detailed information about the structure and contents of the PCAT, scoring information, and sample items for the five multiple-choice subtests (formerly on Practice Test 1) and the Writing subtest.